Thurman1776-/fudux/README.md

 # Alternatives

-Make sure to check out these other great alternatives that following the same principle:
+Make sure to check out these great alternatives that following the same principle but built with different approaches:

 - [ReSwift](https://github.com/ReSwift/ReSwift)
 - [Composable architecture by pointfreeco](https://github.com/pointfreeco/swift-composable-architecture)